 During the COVID-19 pandemic, creatives are in the midst of what can only be described as a whirlwind.
 This is from losing income through the cancellation of gigs, plus the anxiety of being freelance during isolation and lockdown.
-We understand that the Coronavirus has created a lot of stress for independent artists in the music industry, and want to help.
+We understand that the Coronavirus has created a lot of stress for independent artists in the music industry, and want to help keep the creativity flowing.

 There are a bunch of people in the creative industries trying to help in any way that they can.
 We love the fact that everyone seems to be coming together in these crazy times.
 To make it easier for you to find out exactly who’s doing what and where you can find help, we’ve compiled this list of resources!